 Section 2.
 Copies of this budget amendment shall be furnished to the Secretary of the Greater Asheville Regional Airport Authority, who for purposes of this ordinance, is designated as the Clerk to the Greater Asheville Regional Airport Authority, and to the Budget Officer and to the Finance Officer for their direction.

-Adopted this 16 th day of October, 2015.
+Adopted this 16th day of October, 2015.

 Robert C. Roberts, Chairman

-Attested by:

-Ellen Heywood, Clerk to the Board

 QUESTIONS

 October 12, 2015